-A Content Review includes careful examination and commentary on the mechanics (spelling, grammar, APA formatting, etc.) of each submission.
+A Content Reviewer (CR) examines the mechanics (spelling, grammar, APA formatting, etc.) of each submission.
 Editors may also discuss whether the material meets the needs and interests of our membership.

 Authors who wish to submit a resource must reach out to the Content Manager (CM) to discuss an area of interest.
 The CM may also reach out to potential authors if specific requests for a resource are made.
 The CM provides the prospective author with “Contribution Guidelines,” that contain a general set of criteria including originality, attribution, organization of key points/objectives, etc.

-Once the draft is received, Reviewer 1 (R1) completes first review following a set of guidelines that includes emphasis on best practice, accurate integration of relevant literature, and relevancy of cited materials.
-After this first review, R1 discusses resource with ME recommending minor or major revisions from author with a subsequent re-review (R2) after changes are made within 2-4 weeks.
+Once the draft is received, Reviewer 1 (R1) completes the first review following a set of guidelines that includes emphasis on best practice, accurate integration of relevant literature, and relevancy of cited materials.
+After this first review, R1 discusses the resource with the Managing Editor recommending minor or major revisions from the author with a subsequent re-review (R2) after changes are made within 2-4 weeks.

 Following R2, most resources only require editorial clean-up and are ready for publication.
-A reference recommendation, author name/collective name if no author listed, and date are applied, and the resource will be distributed to the collective, usually with a short video explanation from the author, from the CR, or from Theresa Richard.
+A reference recommendation, author name/collective name if no author listed, and date are applied, and the resource will be distributed to the collective, usually with a short video explanation from the author or from the content reviewer.